ab12gu/scripts/word-number-conversion/README.md

-Installation files & scripts that should be used when recovering or starting a new computer.

-# Scripts

-Scripts used on computer to generally automate a task
 # Word Number Conversion

 This is the coding assessment test for Pickle Robot.
 It contains three sections relating converting between words and numbers.